Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `action_layout [<guid>...]`

-Layout component specified by <guid> if its in (or is) a valid Layout Zone.
-If no <guid> provided then the mouse/selection will be used.
+Layout component specified by &lt;guid&gt; if its in (or is) a valid Layout Zone.
+If no &lt;guid&gt; provided then the mouse/selection will be used.

 ## `action_lock`